kapicorp/kapitan/docs/pyenv-scl.md

 usage: kapitan [-h] [--version] {eval,compile,inventory,searchvar,secrets} ...
 ```
 ## On RHEL-based Operating Systems - Software Collections
-PyEnv will work on RHEL-based operating systems (including the upstream Fedora release.
+PyEnv will work on RHEL-based operating systems (including the upstream Fedora project).
 Another option is to use the [Software Collections](https://www.softwarecollections.org/) project.
 It's a community project with backing from Red Hat, and it includes both official Red Hat releases of some software collections and third-party contributions.
 While Kapitan only needs you to install an official Red Hat collection release, please remember this isn't a Google project and to use your judgment as to whether this is appropriate for your circumstances.

 ### Installing Software Collections support on your machine